Flores becomes 5th Texas GOP congressman retiring in 2020

 AUSTIN, Texas (AP) — Five-term Texas Rep. Bill Flores won’t run for re-election in 2020, becoming the state’s fifth Republican congressman to say he’s leaving.

-The announcement Wednesday brings the number of House Republicans retiring next year to 15.
+His announcement Wednesday brings the number of House Republicans retiring next year to 15.

 One-third of them are from Texas, where a generation of GOP dominance is weakening amid demographic changes and booming suburbs that are trending to Democrats.